![]() |

 Commission or SRC − The State Records Commission created by Section 16 of the State Records Act to determine what State agency records no longer have any administrative, fiscal, legal, research or historical value and should no longer be retained.

-Digital Surrogate – A reproduction of the original record when the record has been scanned, photographed, encoded, or otherwise converted to a digital photocopy that, when printed, viewed or played, retains the look, sound or feel of the original record.
+Digital Surrogate – A reproduction of content on analog media that has been scanned, photographed, encoded or otherwise converted to a digital file that, when printed, viewed or played, replicates the original content.

 Digitization Process – The methods, tools and procedures by which a digital surrogate is created for an original record.
 Examples include scanning and encoding of audio/video signals into digital data.

-Electronic Microimaging − Any process in which source documents are scanned into a digital format and then converted to permanent record microfilm.
+Electronic Microimaging − Any process in which digital documents or images (scanned or born-digital) are converted to permanent record microfilm.

-Electronic Record − A record generated, communicated, received or stored by electronic means Electronic records are contained in various storage media.
+Electronic Record − A record generated, communicated, received or stored by electronic means.
+Both born-digital records and digital surrogates of analog records are considered electronic records.
+Databases or components of databases may or may not be considered records, depending upon their function and contents.
+Electronic records can be contained in various storage media.

 Field Representative − A representative in the State Records Unit of the Office of the Secretary of State.